Vansh-codi/Multi_Agent_Orchestration/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)
 # AgentOps — Multi-Agent Task Runner

-**LangGraph · FastAPI · Next.js 14 · PostgreSQL · Redis · Supabase · Groq**
+**LangGraph · FastAPI · Next.js 14 · PostgreSQL · Redis · Supabase · Local LLM & Groq**

 You give it a goal in plain English.
 A Supervisor agent decomposes it into a task DAG, routes subtasks to specialist agents, and streams live progress back to your browser over WebSocket.
 Admins get a full control panel; regular users get a clean agent workspace with RAG, GitHub automation, and real-time execution logs.